SH047/NIRAI_3d_STORE/content/pages/index.md

         self:
           textAlign: left
     subtitle: ''
-    text: >+
+    text: >

-      Hey there!
+      **Hey there!
 I’m Shreyas S Rai, the proud owner of a small

       but mighty 3D printing business.
 If you're a college student or just someone